phuse-org/CTDasRDF/README.md

 * Unique Identifiers for the Pharmaceutical Industry <https://github.com/phuse-org/UIDPharma>
 * Conformance Rules for Non-Clinical data (SEND) <https://github.com/phuse-org/SENDConform>

 Work on converting additional SDTM domains may continue as time permits.
-You can obtain more information by contacting the project leads:
+More information can be obtained by contacting the project leads:

 * Tim Williams <tim.williams@phuse.eu>